 TGah Editor: Change the paragraph below as follows (#3332):

-An S1G non-AP STA may negotiate an asymmetric block ack operation with an S1G AP as described in 9.24.2 (Setup and modification of the block ack parameters) if it has received from the S1G AP a frame containing an S1G Capabilities element with the Asymmetric Block Ack Supported equal to 1; otherwise it shall not negotiate an asymmetric block ack operation.
+An S1G non-AP STA may negotiate an asymmetric block ack operation with an S1G AP as described in 9.24.2 (Setup and modification of the block ack parameters).
 A non-S1G STA shall not transmit NDP BlockAck frames and shall not initiate an asymmetric block ack operation.
 An S1G AP with dot11AsymmetricBlockAckSupport equal to false shall not support asymmetric block ack operation.
-When used, the responding S1G STA may use a lower MCS for transmitting the immediate Block Ack control response frame than is computed according to the rules of 9.7 (Multirate support).
-The intended recipient STA maintains a measure of the degree of asymmetry between the AP and the STA and implicitly indicates the value to the originator AP during the block ack setup phase.
+Under asymmetric block ack operation, the responding S1G STA may use a lower MCS for transmitting the immediate Block Ack frame as described in 9.7.6.5.2 (Selection of a rate or MCS) The intended recipient STA maintains a measure of the degree of asymmetry between the AP and the STA and implicitly indicates the value to the originator AP during the block ack setup phase.
 This degree of asymmetry is represented as the difference in MCS values between AP and STA, and referred to as MCSDifference (see 9.24.2 (Setup and modification of the block ack parameters)).
-In the Data & Block Ack phase, the originator AP uses the MCSDifference to compute the duration field for A-MPDUs of regular frames as described in Clause 8 and immediate Block Ack control response frame.
+After an asymmetric block ack agreement is established, the originator AP uses the MCSDifference to calculate the Duration field of PV0 frames carried in the A-MPDU that elicits the BlockAck frame.